ava-labs/avalanchejs/README.md

 let bintools = slopes.BinTools.getInstance();
 ```

-The above lines import the libraries used in this example:
+The above lines import the libraries used in the below example:

   * slopes: Our javascript module
   * bn.js: A bignumber module use by slopes